 - some ghee to cook (or another oil that suits you more)

 First, melt the oil or ghee slightly.
 Then add the onions and let them fry briefly.
 Next, follow the dry spices.
 Stir everything regularly so that nothing burns.
 If you like to add fresh spices, now is the right time.
 Then fry the vegetables and lentils briefly without water.
 Shortly afterward add water so that everything is nicely covered and can simmer for a while.
 The exact amount of water depends on the type of lens and your desired consistency.
 The rule of thumb is twice as much water as lentils.
 It is very important to cook the legumes well so that they are more digestible.
-Maybe you want to serve bread with the dahl.
+Why not serve (wholemeal) bread with the dahl?
 Legumes combined with cereals increase the protein availability.
 A dash of lemon (vitamin C) over your finished meal also increases the iron absorption of the legumes.

 Enjoy your sattvic meals in peace, attentively, and at best without distraction.
 We would be very happy to see you cooking one of the dishes.
 Have fun cooking!